deepgram-devs/classroom-captioner/README.md

 # Classroom Captioner

 Provide live captions to your students by leaving a tab open in the background.
-Students can get cpations on their own devices.
+Students can get captions on their own devices.

 ## Quick Setup